gha7all/Covid19-Automated-Detection/README.md

 ## Accuracy
-80 is the highest percentage of accuracy we have reached so far, which, in any case, is not enough.
+89 is the highest percentage of accuracy we have reached so far, we reached this accuracy by using catboost classifier.